onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

 The devastator also has some very interesting features that are not very typical for this kind of weapon.
 First of all you can use the secondary fire to immediately detonate remotely any rocket you fired (provided of course it is still flying).
 No need to hit a flying target directly, just get the rocket near and, BAM, there you go.
 Apart from the high splash damage, the explosion also deals quite a lot of push force, so if you want to push some flying player off the map, devastator is your weapon of choice as you can not only push players away from you (push direction obviously depends on the explosion’s position in relation to the player).

 But not enough, you can of course also use the devastator to push **yourself** around.
-If you happen to be flying and need some extra acceleration but there is no wall near to laser yourself off, just shoot a rocket downwards and immediately detonate it.
+If you happen to be flying and need some extra acceleration but there is no wall near to blaster yourself off, just shoot a rocket downwards and immediately detonate it.
 Yes, it hurts.
 A lot.
-But it might be worth it, be it to push you back onto the map if you are falling into the void or to prolong a laser jump so you manage to reach a distant location.
+But it might be worth it, be it to push you back onto the map if you are falling into the void or to prolong a blaster jump so you manage to reach a distant location.
 This technique is called “rocket flying”.

 You think I’m already done with the devastator?
 Not yet!
 In addition to this already very useful feature to remotely detonate your rockets you can also **guide** the rockets.
 Just keeping the primary fire button pressed and moving the mouse enables you to do some [interesting stuff](http://www.youtube.com/watch?v=UqfqWtXwjic) which can come in very handy in all sorts of situations.